IATI/D-Portal/documents/ctrack_localtest.md

 	cd ~/D-Portal

-The other steps below begin with a CD command as a reminder of where you are expected to run them from.
-If you are already in the right directory then the CD may be skipped and should not be run twice.

 ## 1. Install on Windows

-*We don't recommend or test on Windows*
+*We don't recommend or test on Windows but the following works on 3 Nov 2019.*

 Download and install git - click 'Next' to all the options to start installation.
 http://git-scm.com/download/win (You must **Enable symbolic links**)